P.O. Box 1424 , Oshkosh WI

 From candidate Website

-Born and raised in Oshkosh, Gordon Hintz, 36, attended Longfellow and Washington Elementary Schools, Webster Stanley Middle School, and is a graduate of Oshkosh North High School.
+Born and raised in Oshkosh, Gordon Hintz, 40, attended Longfellow and Washington Elementary Schools, Webster Stanley Middle School, and is a graduate of Oshkosh North High School.
 While at North, Hintz earned nine varsity letters, was a member of the 1992 Wisconsin State Semifinal Boys Basketball team, and was elected Lieutenant Governor of Badger Boys State.
 He spent three summers working for the City of Oshkosh Parks Department.
-Hintz, the son of Anne Hintz and former Oshkosh Mayor, Stephen Hintz (2002-2004) owns a house in Oshkosh near where he grew up.
-He enjoys playing soccer, eating fish on Fridays, and going boating on Lake Winnebago with friends and family.
-Gordon is a member of Oshkosh Downtown Rotary, Winnebago Lakes Council, former Co-Chair of the Oshkosh Diversity Council, PROPEL (organization for young adults) and is a 2005 graduate of Leadership Oshkosh.
+Hintz, the son of Anne Hintz and former Oshkosh Mayor, Stephen Hintz (2002-2004) owns a house in Oshkosh which he shares with his fiancee, Oshkosh native, Elizabeth Lang.
+Gordon is a member of Oshkosh Downtown Rotary, First Congregational Church and is a 2005 graduate of Leadership Oshkosh.
 In additional to municipal consulting for Public Administration Associates, LLC, Gordon taught American Government at the University of Wisconsin-Oshkosh in 2005-2006.